The Montessori Elementary Program

-Lunch is held at 12 noon daily.
-The children will have 20 minutes to eat their lunch as a group followed by a 40 minute outdoor playtime.
-The group walks or scooters to the nearby play spaces in our neighbourhood.
+Lunch is held at 12 noon.
+The children have 20 minutes to eat their lunch followed by 40 minutes of outdoor playtime.
+The group walks to the nearby play spaces in our neighbourhood.
 Various outdoor games and sports equipment are available to the children for use during this free play time.

 Afternoons are when most of our Specialist classes, Physical Education outings and Project Work will take place.
 Class read alouds and novel study also occur in the afternoons.